Here are some interesting facts about rabbits in Australia

 - In 1996 CSIRO scientists released calicivirus which turned out to be too successful because it killed too many, leaving some predators starving.

 - Although the rabbit population is a fraction of what it was in the early 1920s, it continues to burden the country’s eco- and agricultural systems.
-They have lived on in Australia for over 150-years and until a perfect virus can be found, they’ll probably be there for several hundred more.
+They have inhabited Australia for over 150 years, and unless someone finds a perfect virus, they’ll probably continue to inhabit it for several hundred more.